-MTSO does not provide direct financial aid for D. Min. students but may advise students on the pursuit of funding from various sources.
+MTSO does not provide direct financial aid for D.Min. students but may advise students on the pursuit of funding from various sources.
 Students are advised to consult with the Financial Aid Director.

-Technology fees, continuation fees, and other such costs are subject to annual change.
+Continuation fees and other such costs are subject to annual change.
 The tuition charge is reviewed annually and is also subject to change.